excusezmoi/humanRandomSequenceGenerationAnalysis/README.md

 The objective distance is also plotted in the number condition.

+## Functional File

+### rightTheWrong.py

+This file contains some miscellaneous functions for a single use to convert the file to desirable format etc.

 # To Be Done

 - how is the similarity of the phonetics of the numbers or actions related to the subjective similarity?